-The paper should be read, and the prize presented at the following spring meeting of the Society.
+The paper should be read, and the prize presented at a following meeting of the Society.

 A pdf copy of the essay (together with the author declaration form if applicable) to be submitted, to the executive secretary.

-The adjudicating committee shall consist of the President for the time being of the Society, a PJ Hay Trustee and a member of the NEOS Council.
+The adjudicating committee shall consist of PJ Hay Trustees and a member of the NEOS Council.